springframeworkguru/spring-cloud-contract-oa3/README.md

 ### Gradle
 Coming soon...

-##  Defining Contracts in Open API
+##  Defining Contracts in OpenAPI

-Natively, Open API does a great job of describing an API in a holistic manner.
+Natively, OpenAPI does a great job of describing an API in a holistic manner.

-Open API, however, does not define API interactions.
-Within the native Open API specification, it is not possible to define request / response pairs.
+OpenAPI, however, does not define API interactions.
+Within the native OpenAPI specification, it is not possible to define request / response pairs.
 To define a contract, you need to define the API and the specific details of a request, and the expected response.

 The Open API Specification defines a number of extension points in the API.
 These extension points may be used to define details about request / response pairs.

-Complete details of Open API 3.x extensions can be found [here](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#specificationExtensions).
+Complete details of OpenAPI 3.x extensions can be found [here](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#specificationExtensions).

-In general, most Open API schema objects may be extended using objects using a property with starts with 'x-'.
+In general, most OpenAPI schema objects may be extended using objects using a property with starts with 'x-'.
 The extension property is an object, which provides the necessary flexibility to define interactions.

 The below snippet shows the definition of two contracts by extending the